EliLauwers/assignment1/assignment1_report.md

 # 4 Imagine

-Imagine that the designers of the rollsrobin database would have left out the employee table from the relational schema.
+**Question**: Imagine that the designers of the rollsrobin database would have left out the employee table from the relational schema.
 Instead, all data related to employees would then be stored in the person table (which would include an extra column employeenumber).
 The foreign key in the table contract, originally pointing to the employee table, would then point to the column employeenumber in the person table.
 What are possible (dis)advantages of this approach?
 Explain in your own words.

-Disadvantage: the `employeenumber` in the `person`-table must become optional, as basic customers will not have an employeenumber.
+**Reasoning**: **Disadvantage**: the `employeenumber` in the `person`-table must become optional, as basic customers will not have an employeenumber.
 In that sense, it is crucial that an employee can only be made with an employeenumber, which is a check that has to be done by the form which creates new employees.

-Disadvantage: As of now, personal information that is stored for regular persons / customers is the same as personal information stored for the employees.
+**Disadvantage**: As of now, personal information that is stored for regular persons / customers is the same as personal information stored for the employees.
 If in the future there should come a company policy to store more information on employees, than the `employee` table is the best place to store that, as every employee has personal information in the `person` table, with additional employee information in the `employee` table.

-Advantage: The only added value of the `employee` table is the link from an emailadress to an employeenumber.
+**Advantage**: The only added value of the `employee` table is the link from an emailadress to an employeenumber.
 It might be a bit excessive to create and maintain an entire table for one piece of information.
 By adding one column to the `person` table, a whole table can be removed.